purang2/ComputerVision/README.md

 # ComputerVision
-A repository for uploading studied materials and ideas of term-project from my brain
+A repository for uploading studied materials (notes) and ideas of term-project from my brain